nishantjr/ml-tableau/docs/tableau.md

     position $p$ in the constructed strategy with an element in the model through a function $\rho_p$, while maintaining two invariants:

-    1. under this interpretation the atoms in the sequent are satisfied.
+    1. Under this interpretation the atoms in the sequent are satisfied.
-    2. every element in a sequent has distinct interpretations.
+    2. Every element in a sequent has distinct interpretations.
+    3. The signature does not increase between any parent and child.

     We will then show
     that the strategy must be a pre-model -- i.e. winning for player 0.